morinted/ottawapython_plover_talk/README.md

 - There is no nesting, the dictionary is a flat object.
 Plover's is represented in JSON.
 - Each an entry's key can be a sequence of strokes, as separated by slashes.
 - The output is a string, which can contain literal characters, special Plover operators, or commands.
   - The string is literally just the string, most of the time this is what people want.
-If I want to define a stroke for "Ottawa Python" as a phrase, I write in the strokes and the output, e.g. `"OT/WA/PAO*EUT/*OPB": "Ottawa Python".`
-  - You can also tell Plover exactly which keys to hit, including modifiers and special keys.
+  - You can also tell Plover exactly which keys to hit with a macro language.
+This language includes modifiers, special keys, and media keys.
 If I want to do a simple control-c, I can define `{#Control_L(c)}`
   - Plover supports certain grammar and logic modifiers, in case you'd like a stroke to be a suffix or prefix, or if you'd like to make the next word capital, or the last word capital.
 These are just special characters inside curly braces.
 Like if I wanted to define a suffix like "awesomistically", I could do `"SPHEUFBG": "{^awesomistically}"`, then make any word like: cattawesomistically, Teddawesomistically, and Pythonnawesomistically.
 You can see that some letters got doubled there, that's thanks to Plover's built-in orthography rules.

-The orthography rules are mainly a set of regex replaces to allow the suffix and prefix system to work well, and this makes it more powerful that many of the proprietary systems on the market.
+The orthography rules are mainly a set of regex replaces to allow the suffix and prefix system to work well, and this makes it more powerful than many of the proprietary systems on the market.

 ---

 Finally, the output stage.
 At this point, we use an operating system-specific implementation to simulate a keyboard pressing all the keys that Plover does.
 On OS X, this means using Quartz event APIs, on Linux we deal with XLib, and on Windows we use SendKeys.
 There are some difficulties when dealing with the three operating systems.
 Particularly, modifier keys sort of behave differently across the systems, as do keycodes.
 Making sure that our emulation is effective on all programs has been a great challenge.

+I'll list some shortcomings that have been fixed recently on each system:

-On Linux, we initially had trouble suppressing the input, so Plover would actually send backspaces to remove all the QWERTY keys that were hit.
-That's been fixed recently, but was a problem for over 5 years.
+- On Linux, we initially had trouble suppressing the input, so Plover would actually send backspaces to remove all the QWERTY keys that were hit.

-On Windows, the Windows key wasn't implemented, and certain programs didn't accept Plover's input, such as pidgin and 10 fast fingers.
-This change isn't committed to master yet.
+- On Windows, the Windows key wasn't implemented, and certain programs didn't accept Plover's input, such as pidgin and 10 fast fingers.

-On OSX, we always send key code 0 along with a Unicode string.
-This presents a problem for any legacy applications that don't handle the string, they just see a bunch of key presses to the "A" key.
-Furthermore, on OSX our command keys fall back to QWERTY key codes, so non-US layouts don't work for commands.
-For a while, Plover didn't properly support extended Unicode, and that has only recently been fixed on most systems.
-Linux is stuck to produce only what is defined in X lib, so it cannot do arbitrary keys yet.
+- On OSX, we used to always send key code 0 along with a Unicode string.
+This presented a problem for any legacy applications that don't handle the string, they just see a bunch of key presses to the "A" key.
+Furthermore, on OSX our command keys fell back to QWERTY key codes, so non-US layouts didn't work for commands.

+These problems weren't trivial to solve, and I think that the cross-platform output we have is really good now, we should probably break it out into a Python library.

 ---

 We also had some problem with full unicode support, which fully manifested with emoji.
 We weren't able to backspace emojis correctly, treating them as two characters when in reality they were just one.
 Now that's all fixed, but man, you learn more about Unicode than you ever wanted to know.
-Apparently all this Unicode stuff has been fixed in Plover 3, but we're still on Python 2.7 in Plover.
+All this Unicode stuff has been fixed in Plover 3, but we're still on Python 2.7 in Plover, for now.
+Our most excellent contributor right now is working on porting Plover to Python 3 in a huge overhaul of the internals and UI.

-Which brings up the point, this software is not finished.

 ---

+# Where is steno going?

 There are still a lot of problems that take up my free time when I'm not at school, work, or with family.
+There are over 50 issues open on GitHub right now, all of various sizes.

 There a few big tasks to figure out and implement with Plover.
-I've had the amazing company of Benoit-Pierre on GitHub, and together with the community we've been looking at some of these lingering issues.
+I've had the amazing company of super-developer Benoit Pierre on GitHub, and together with the community we've been working through long time issues.

-- Our code base is written for Python 2.7, and that's kind of a bummer because Python 3 is a much better language to work with.
-I'm not actually sold on this as a valid use of time, maybe some of you could inform me why we should jump to 3.x
-- Currently, there's no way to "hold down" a modifier, and so you cannot do things like shift or control click, meaning often when I'm doing file management or using Photoshop, I'll find myself needing both my keyboard and my steno machine out.
-- Plover has its layout hard coded, meaning that to change the steno layout or the number of keys, you need to modify the source code and rebuild Plover.
-This is a huge barrier to using stenography in other languages, and it's a high priority to making Plover useful internationally.
-- We are using wxPython classic as a our UI, and this proves really difficult whenever we try to do user interface work that is non-trivial in Plover.
-It would be ideal to move over to someone like QT but that's a huge development effort.
-- Plover doesn't look that great, and we only have the one Dolores, as cherished as she is.

----

-# Where is steno going?
+I feel great reward working on Plover, as it's probably one of the more diverse online communities I've seen.
+We get people from all over the world, many with little or no development skill but a great interest and passion for stenography.
+We get people who are looking to adapt Plover to their language's steno system, or to develop new steno systems for languages that don't have one.
+Or even using lexigraphical analysis to try and best the classic steno layout (which they haven't yet).
+I have fun meeting with and chatting the community.

 So by now you might be wondering what the deal is.
 You know where steno has come from, you know how it works, you know what it can do.
 But, where is it going?
 Is court reporting a real job anymore?

-Pretty valid questions, and definitely once that the Open Steno Project concerns itself with.
+Pretty valid questions, and definitely one that the Open Steno Project concerns itself with.

 ---

 The OpenStenoProject is Mirabai's umbrella organization over all that is open steno software, hardware, and learning materials.
 It contains Plover and some other projects, as well.

 As for the future of stenography, it's in the hands of hackers like you and me now.
 Stenography has great speed, and many people care about that for different reasons.
 For people like me, it's probably a little more selfish, I want to type fast, I want to code, I want to avoid RSI from programming as a career, I want to be the best at TypeRacer, I want to do it as a hobby, I want to take notes quickly, I want to write documentation quicker, I want to avoid typos, I don't want to have to think about spelling, I want to do everything more quickly on my computer.
-I fit into this category, and I feel like a lot of you might.
+I fit into this category, and I feel like a lot of you might too.

 ---

 If you are curious about learning steno, don't be afraid to get involved in the online community.
 I don't think there's such thing as a dumb question, just questions that should be Googled first.

 I'll leave with some links, there's the Plover Blog that you can see all of Plover's history in as well as keep up with Plover news.
-Aloft.nu is the realtime website that we've been using today to caption these slides, also created by a Plover community member.
+Aloft.nu is the realtime website that we've been using today to caption these slides, also created by self-taught Plover stenographer Stanley Sakai.
 There is Stenodict, a website I created to share stenographic dictionaries between stenographers.
 The Google Group and Discord server are there in case you want to get in touch.

 I'd like to thank everyone for coming today, and thank you so much for your attention.
 I hope that I've been entertaining enough for you, and that you were able to learn, at the very least, some neat trivia.
-I would like to thank Ian Ward for, as always, setting up the Python Authors Meetup, and for Shopify for generously hosting us in their outstanding office.
-It's been great talking here tonight, I've been Ted Morin and I hope to have some great chats with you later!
+It's been great talking here this afternoon.
+I'll stick around and you can play a little with the steno machines I brought to see what it's like.
+I've been Ted Morin and I hope to have some great chats with you later!